WVS Constitution & Bylaws

 4. The President of the Society shall serve as Chairman of the Council and the Secretary-Treasurer of the Society as its Secretary.

-5. Meetings of the Council shall be held at the call of the President of the Society, and each member of the Council must be notified in writing of the time and place of each such meeting.
+5. Meetings of the Council shall be held at the call of the President of the Society, and each member of the Council must be notified electronically or in writing of the time and place of each such meeting.

 6. The annual meeting of the Council shall precede the Executive Session of the Society membership.